woodard/libabigail/doc/manuals/abipkgdiff.rst

     change is a change that has been displayed elsewhere in a given report.

+  * ``--no-added-binaries``

+    Do not show the list of binaries that got added to the second package.

+    Please note that the presence of such added binaries is not considered like an ABI change by this tool; as such, it doesn't have any impact on the exit code of the tool.
+It does only have an informational value.
+Removed binaries are, however, considered as an ABI change.

   * ``--suppressions | --suppr`` <*path-to-suppressions*>

     Use a :ref:`suppression specification <suppr_spec_label>` file